ncatelli/ncatelli.github.io/content/about/_index.md

 enableComments = false
 +++

-I'm a programmer and system's engineer currently working for Disney Streaming Services.
+I'm a programmer and systems engineer currently working for Disney Streaming Services.
+My hobbies include retro-computing, language dev, computer history and pretty much any software space that I have no business working in.